-A 'very good' evaluation for successful tenure and promotion to Associate Professor can be earned by RTP Kent Campus faculty who publish on average one to two first-tier manuscripts per year, who have supervised graduate students, who have applied on a regular basis for external funding, and who have been awarded a major external grant.
+A 'very good' evaluation for successful tenure and promotion to Associate Professor can be earned by RTP Kent Campus faculty who publish on average one to two first-tier manuscripts per year, who have supervised graduate students, who have applied on a regular basis for external funding, and who have been awarded an external grant that sustains on-going research.
 An 'excellent' evaluation is earned when the RTP KC faculty exceeds the standard of 'very good' on a regular basis.
-In addition, to achieve "excellence" in the category of scholarship at the time a Kent Campus faculty member stands for tenure and promotion, she/he should have established a research program which demonstrates an impact upon her/his discipline.
-In addition to achieving "excellence" as defined above, awarding of additional external grant support will be considered excellent for promotion to Full Professor for Kent Campus faculty.
+In addition, to achieve "excellence" in the category of scholarship at the time a Kent Campus faculty member stands for tenure and promotion, they should have established a research program which demonstrates an impact upon their discipline.
+Additionally, awarding of external grants that support RAs will be considered excellent for promotion for Kent Campus faculty.
 Kent Campus Faculty being considered for promotion to either Associate or Full Professor must have achieved and maintained F4 Graduate Faculty status.